MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-right-services.md

 **Understand requirements:** Azure Monitor helps you collect and analyze data from your workload.
 It provides insights into the performance and health of your workloads, allowing you to identify and troubleshoot issues.

 **Understand services:** Azure had detailed documentation on all it [services and products](/azure/) to determine if they meet your performance requirements.
+Azure offers multiple services to accomplish the same outcome.
+It gives you the flexibility to align service choices to your performance needs, team's skill set, and cost requirement.

 **Choose the right services:** Azure has a range of services to accommodate any workload.
 Azure provides [service selection guidance](/azure/architecture/guide/technology-choices/technology-choices-overview) for each service type.
 The guidance helps streamline your selection based on your requirements: